 Working out at home doesn’t have to mean that you have to buy expensive equipment.
 Everyone’s home has walls and they can be used in workouts, both for support and resistance.
-This workout routine uses 4 wall exercises, which will tone all of your leg muscles.
+This workout routine uses 4 wall exercises for legs, which will tone all of your leg muscles.
 All you need in order to do the workout is a bit of wall space and some comfortable clothes.

 #1 Standing side leg raise

 This exercise works the hip abductor muscles, which include the butt muscles.

 - Stand sideways to the wall and put one hand on it for support

 - Make sure you are standing straight (not bending forward), with your butt pulled under your body